JoachimGoebgen/LEDStripLamp/README.md

 # Troubleshooting

-## How do I install the NodeMCU ESP32 Board?!
+## How do I use the NodeMCU ESP32 Board?!
-If the short guide further up is not enough, see (espressif repo)[https://github.com/espressif/arduino-esp32] for more information on the installation process.
+If the short guide further up is not enough, see the [espressif repo](https://github.com/espressif/arduino-esp32) for more information on the installation process.

 ## Espressifs Wifi.h is colliding with Arduinos Wifi.h when compiling?!
 It is important to name the ESP32_DIR ```esp32``` and not ```arduino-esp32``` as it will be named automatically.
-See (this thread)[https://github.com/espressif/arduino-esp32/issues/20] for further information.
+See [this thread](https://github.com/espressif/arduino-esp32/issues/20) for further information.

 ## My LED-Strip is flickering?!
-See (this thread)[https://github.com/FastLED/FastLED/issues/306] for problem with flickering LEDs.
+See [this thread](https://github.com/FastLED/FastLED/issues/306) for problem with flickering LEDs.